swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 **Publishing Changes (Automated)**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 **Note**
-+ Earlier, user is responsible to manually publish changes to master branch by clicking on Publish button in ADF UI which is not automated.
++ Earlier, user is responsible to manually publish changes to generate ARM templates by clicking on Publish button in ADF UI which is not automated.
 + We now have a build process that uses a DevOps build pipeline.
 + The build pipeline uses the ADFUtilities NPM package, which will validate all the resources and generate the ARM templates.
 These templates can be single and linked.